trivial-space/trivalibs/README.md

 # libs-wasm

-shared rust libraries used for wasm modules in trivial space sketches
+Shared Rust libraries used for wasm modules in trivial space sketches.